Beastlorion/dexalotBot_python/README.md

 Then type: escape -> :wq -> enter to save and exit the editor

-If this is your first time using python3 on this machine you may need to install it

 ### Install dependencies:
 ```
 pip install web3